grosser/lazy_observers/Readme.md

-Makes Activerecord Observers lazy.
+Make Activerecord Observers not load observed models -> faster/safer environment boot.

-They do not load models when observers are loaded to</br>
+ - faster tests + console
-reduce application load time (faster boot + faster tests)
+ - able to boot environment without/with empty/with old database

 Works on rails 2.3 + 3.0 (not 3.2)